Frank Lloyd Wright is undoubtedly one of the most influential architects of all time.

 Wright described the 12,000-square-foot house as ‘low, wide, and snug,’ and that’s exactly what it is.

-The house, which was named after the Welsh bard Taliesin — and translates into ‘shining brow’ — was the result of Wright’s attempt to blend man-made structures and materials with nature and the elements.
+The house, which was named after the Welsh bard Taliesin — and translates into ‘radiant brow’ — was the result of Wright’s attempt to blend man-made structures and materials with nature and the elements.

 The house had an open-space design, with windows placed so that the sun could come through in every room at every point of the day.